Adaptive inference with random ellipsoids through Conformal Conditional Linear Expectation: Introduction

 Here, $\Vol(B^{\infty}_{\alpha})$ is the (deterministic) limit of the volume of the ball obtained using the standard score $\|Y-\widehat{f}(X)\|$ (see Proposition~\ref{prop:asymptotic_ball} for its expression). \end{itemize} \end{theorem}

 In other words, we show that the prediction set obtained using CCLE is an ellipsoid $E_\alpha^n\subset\mathbb{R}^{\ell}$.
 Furthermore, the volume of this prediction set is asymptotically smaller than that of the classical conformal prediction ball, under mild ellipticity assumptions (Section \ref{sub:comparison_norm_score}).
-Elliptical distributions are those whose level sets are elliptical, such as the Gaussian ones.
+Elliptical distributions are those whose level sets are elliptical, such as the Gaussian ones. \iain{ As we will see later, we are actually able to identify two different $\rho_{n,\alpha}$ satisfying Theorem \ref{thm:intro}, each with different properties concerning the associated ellipsoid.
+The first one, corresponding to the \iain{joint} Mahalanobis score (Section \ref{ssec:mahalanobis_score}), leads to ellipsoid $E_{\alpha}^n$ such that $\mathbb{P}(E_{\alpha}^n =\varnothing) > 0$ and $\mathbb{P}(E_{\alpha}^n =\mathbb{R}^\ell) = 0$; whereas the second, corresponding to adjusted Mahalanobis score (Section \ref{ssec:adjusted_score}), leads to ellipsoid $F_{\alpha}^n$ such that $\mathbb{P}(F_{\alpha}^n =\varnothing) = 0$ and $\mathbb{P}(F_{\alpha}^n =\mathbb{R}^\ell) > 0$ (this probability tending to 0 as $n$ tends to $\infty$).
+Notably, the second ellipsoid reduces to the conditional prediction set with a minimal volume, in the case of Gaussian data, when $n$ tends to $\infty$ (Propositions \ref{prop:conditional_gaussian} and \ref{prop:barthe}).}

 Let us note that to calculate the conditional linear expectation, we will use a ridge estimator for the covariance.
 This is motivated by three facts.
 First, it stabilizes the numerical procedure \cite{linear_cond_exp}, Section 4.4.
 Secondly, it simplifies several proofs (see e.g. Proposition \ref{prop:bound}).
 Last but not least, our method will be carried out in an infinite dimensions setting (see \cite{GHMR_forthcoming}) where finite size ellipsoids are rather well-understood (see e.g. Propositions 6.1 to 6.3 in \cite{dudley_compact}).